-It is believed to have these medicinal qualities due to the flavonoids it contains.
+Cloves have these medicinal qualities due to the flavonoids it contains.
 Flavonoids are antioxidant and anti-inflammatory.
 The clove, as a spice, is full of Vitamin C, Omega-3 fatty acids and calcium and magnesium.

-The essential oils derived from the clove buds and is used for its antiseptic abilities.
+The essential oils is derived from the clove buds and is used for its antiseptic abilities.
 Concoctions containing clove oil can be used for headaches, stomach aches, bruises, skin infections, fungal infections, and lesions.
 It has been proven in the lab to be an effective treatment against Strep., Staph., Pneumococcus, ringworm and Athlete’s foot.

 Clove essential oil is very strong and much be diluted before applying to the skin.

 Evening Primrose oil works as an anti-inflammatory and works on the prostaglandin balance in the body.

 Allergic reactions in the body are caused by a release of histamines which cause inflammation.
 Evening primrose oil stimulates white blood cells which can slow the production of histamines.
 In addition to reducing the histamine reaction, it also reduces the inflammation when an allergic reaction does occur.

 May cause low blood pressure and increase the risk of bleeding.
 Side effects also consist of abdominal pain, anxiety, GI upset, constipation, difficulty swallowing, dizziness, etc. Evening primrose oil can also ripen the cervix so women who are pregnant or breastfeeding should avoid.